 .
 In addition to cruising some of the most spectacular vistas on Earth, the ms Kong Harald

 serves as a university at sea.
 Interesting lectures, presentations, and activities both inside the ship and out on the sun deck make this an exciting and educational journey.
 Topics depend on the season and the waters we sail in.
 The Onboard Expedition Team hosts a lecture and presentation program and evening gatherings daily.
 Out on deck, you can participate in live points of interest to learn more about the nature, culture, and other phenomena we encounter along the coast.
-In addition, the ship'd onboard Expedition Team will introduce you to the uniquely Norwegian notion of “friluftsliv” (outdoor life), and encourage you take part in the various nature hikes and activities during the cruise.
+In addition, the onboard Expedition Team will introduce you to the uniquely Norwegian notion of “friluftsliv” (outdoor life), and encourage you to take part in the various nature hikes and activities during the cruise.

 MS Kong Harald

 was refurbished in 2016 and now features a modern, Arctic-inspired interior.
 Onboard are three different restaurants, the Multe bakery and ice cream bar, a sauna, and a fitness room.
 Out on deck you can enjoy the view from one of our two hot tubs.
 Fancy a drink?
 Visit our comfortable bar at the front of the ship, named after famous Norwegian polar pioneer Fridtjof Nansen.

 The top deck of the boat features a sun deck, observation salon and panorama lounge, all of which provide splendid views of spectacular coastal scenery.
 The vessel also has a large compass area with reception, conference facilities, and shop.

 - Refurbished in 2016